On4r1s/IO/README.md

 1. Download .zip of this project, and unpack it (or clone the project)
 2. Unpack extension part into chrome
 ![image](https://github.com/user-attachments/assets/22483c6d-acab-4065-a103-cf8ac25c4734)
-3. Download python 3.11 or 3.12
+3. Download python 3.11
-4. Run `python install.py`
+4. Run `python3.11 install.py`, now everything is ready for work
+5. Run `python3.11 .\local_app\app.py` to run app
-5. Run `python main.py` (if you are using offline AI-server, then type `python main.py local`)
+6. Run `python3.11 .\servers\online.py` to run communication server for notes (if you are using offline AI-server, then type `python3.11 .\servers\local.py` instead)
-6. Now you can successfully use IO-recorder in your Chrome browser
+7. Now you can successfully use IO-recorder in your Chrome browser